By Rachel Nugent

-Katherine Douglas contributed to this post.
+Katherine Douglas contributed to this blog.

 Two award-winning journalists spent the better part of 2009 taking a global tour of drug resistance.
 The sights they found were astonishing – and terrifying.
 I spoke to one of them, Margie Mason, shortly after their five-part series entitled “When Drugs Stop Working: An Emerging Threat to Global Public Health” ran in newspapers around the world—unfortunately, in my view—during the week between Christmas and New Year.
 CGD has been tracking Margie’s journey and providing background information to her since she set out.
+Margie explained,

 I was surprised by some of the things we found: I had no idea antibiotics were sprayed on fruit trees, and injected into palm trees.
 We also found there are 700 antibacterial or antimicrobial products on the market.
 Do you really need antimicrobial slippers and chopsticks?